PDC-support/comp-link-lib/PITCHME.md

 ---

+# Use static or dynamic linking?

+- With static linking all the functionality of a program gets put in an executable file.
+- Dynamic linking allows a shared library to be updated independentely of the applications that are using it.
+- In general dynamic linking is preferred
+- Dynamic linking is the most common method on Linux systems

+---

 # The GCC compiler suite

 - The GNU Compiler Collection includes front ends for C, C++, Fortran and a few other languages.